The Tender Land: Act 1

-Laurie, the high-school senior daughter of the Moss family, is on the brink of graduating from high school.
-At the start of the opera, Beth, Laurie's sister, is dancing by herself, and Ma Moss, Laurie and Beth's mother, is sewing.
+Laurie, the high-school senior daughter of the Moss family, is on the brink of graduating from high school, with a party planned to celebrate that evening.
+She represents all the hopes and dreams of her provincial family, consisting of a younger sister, Beth, their mother, Ma Moss, and their grandfather (Grandpa Moss).
 The postman, Mr. Splinters, delivers a package with Laurie's graduation dress.
-He also brings gossip about a neighbor's daughter being frightened by two strangers to the area.
+He also brings gossip about a neighbor's daughter being assaulted by two strangers to the area.
 Ma Moss and Grandpa Moss are worried about this.
 Two itinerant workers, Top and Martin, arrive on the scene.
 After initial suspicion, Grandpa Moss agrees to hire Top and Martin to help out with the harvest.
-Laurie and Martin meet, and feel sympathy for each other.
-Top asks for Martin's help later in getting Grandpa Moss drunk at the party that night.
+Laurie invites the two men to come to her party that evening.
+Top asks Martin to distract Grandpa Moss by getting him drunk at that evening's party so that he can get closer to Laurie.

 Act 2

-The party to celebrate Laurie's graduation is going on.
-Everyone has eaten well, and Laurie acknowledges the guests' well wishes to her.
-The dance begins.
-Ma Moss thinks that Top and Martin are the two strangers reported to be causing trouble in the area, and tells Mr. Splinters, who goes to tell the local sheriff.
+At Laurie's party, following a meal and celebratory toasts, the guests start to dance.
+Ma Moss suspects that Top and Martin are the two strangers reported to be causing trouble in the area, and tells Mr. Splinters, who goes to tell the local sheriff.
 As the dance proceeds, Grandpa Moss becomes more drunk.
-Laurie and Martin are now in love, and they kiss at one moment.
-Grandpa Moss sees this and becomes angry.
-Top tells Martin that they should leave, but the sheriff arrives with the news that the two strangers causing the local disturbances have been caught.
-Even though Top and Martin have been proven innocent, Grandpa Moss says that they have to leave in the morning.
+Martin and Laurie dance together and are smitten with one another; they slip off to the porch to share a kiss.
+Grandpa Moss sees this and becomes angry, and Ma Moss accuses Top and Martin of being the suspects who attacked another local girl.
+Just then Mr. Splinters arrives with the news that the two suspects have been caught and confessed.
+Nevertheless, Grandpa Moss orders Top and Martin to leave the next morning.

 Act 3

-Later that night, Laurie and Martin dream of eloping.
-However, Martin changes his mind, with the counsel of Top in the background advising that such a situation would cause great trouble for them all.
-During the night, while Laurie is packing, Top and Martin secretly leave.
-Laurie is left alone, but then suddenly resolves to leave home and make her own way in the world.
-Ma Moss and Beth try to change Laurie's mind, but she is determined to move on.
-Ma Moss accepts this eventually.
-The opera ends as Laurie leaves, with Beth dancing by herself as she did at the beginning, now the sole hope for future generations of the family and for the farm.
+Laurie and Martin plan to run away together and she goes to her room to pack.
+However, Martin starts to question the plan and when Top arrives he persuades Martin to leave without Laurie.
+The two men slip away.
+Laurie is at first devastated to find herself abandoned, but then resolves to skip graduation and leave home then and there, pursuing a new life.
+Ma Moss and Beth try to dissuade her, to no avail.
+She departs, leaving her weeping family to reassess their hopes, dreams, and plans for the future.
+Ma Moss turns her focus to her younger daughter.